mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ## Manage Microservices

-For each microservice, Console allows to:
+For each microservice, the Console allows to:

-* **Delete** the microservice: with the 'Delete' button present at the bottom of each microservice detail, you can delete it.
+* **Delete** the microservice: with the 'Delete' button present at the bottom of each microservice detail.

 :::warning

 Deleting a microservice, you are also deleting each associated endpoint.

+Please also notice that in case the microservice is associated to a repository (e.g. it was created from a template or example), the repository won't be automatically deleted.
+If you wish, you should delete it manually by accessing the Git Provider where it is hosted.

 :::

 * **View Repository**: this button, present only in microservices created from Examples and Templates, allows you to go directly to your git repository from the Console.